jahdiel/DS_P1/P1_802150328/README.txt

 + First unzip the file: P1_4035_802150328_162.zip
 + Open the project in Eclipse.
 + Make sure the Eclipse encoding is set to UTF-8.
-+ Run DiskUnitTester0.java in order to create the RandomAccessFiles.
++ Run MySystem.java file inside the theSystem package.
-  - The step above will not work if the files already exists.
-+ Run DiskUnitTester1.java (the RandomAccessFiles are need to exist).

 ================================================
 -------------------------------